- Business and Employment»

 iPay88 and MOLPay also accept Malaysian Online Bank transfer to cater to customers who do not have a credit card.
 You may also opt for direct debit via internet banking such as Maybank2u, but a potential buyer may be hesitant to transfer their money before receiving the goods if they are not familiar with your company.

 If your shipping costs are high and delivery times are long, these will also deter potential buyers from buying from you.
 If your sales volume is high, you should negotiate with Pos Malaysia or another courier company to ensure your customers have a positive experience.

 Selling Online Without a Website

-If you don't want the hassle of having a website to do online sales, you can do this through Amazon, eBay Malaysia, EtsyMalaysia, Facebook, lelong.com.my and even through your blog site.
+If you don't want the hassle of having a website, you can sell items on Amazon, eBay Malaysia, Etsy Malaysia, Facebook, lelong.com.my, and even on your blog site.

 Whether you sell through a dedicated website or otherwise, you need to get traffic.
 If there's no traffic, there will be no buyers.
 Examples of how you could get traffic to your site are:

 - Register with search engines such as Google and Yahoo.